GCBallesteros/jupytext.nvim/README.md

 ## Configuration

+### Simple configuration

-The only configuration parameter available is the jupytext style you want to use for the plain text version of the files.
+The simplest configuration only requires you to decide what plain text representation you want jupytext to output.
 The default configuration is:

 ```lua
 {